x2on/OpenSSL-for-iPhone/README.md

 **Enjoy OpenSSL on the iPhone!**

-I have made an iOS 4.0 XCode Project with OpenSSL Libaries.
+I have made an iOS 6.0 XCode Project with OpenSSL Libaries.
 The examples uses the MD5 or SHA256-algorithm to calculate an md5 or sha256 hash from an UITextfield.

+## System support
+**iOS 4.3 - iOS 6.0 (i386, armv7, armv7s) is currently supported.**

+For iOS < 4.3 you must use iOS SDK < 6.0 and an older version of the build script.